ept/ddia-references/chapter-08-refs.md

     “[How Complicated Was the Byzantine Empire?](http://www.slate.com/articles/news_and_politics/explainer/2011/10/the_byzantine_tax_code_how_complicated_was_byzantium_anyway_.html),” *slate.com*, October 20, 2011.

 1. Leslie Lamport:
-    “[My Writings](http://research.microsoft.com/en-us/um/people/lamport/pubs/pubs.html),” *research.microsoft.com*, December 16, 2014.
-This page can be found by searching the web for the 23-character string obtained by removing the hyphens from the string
+    “[My Writings](http://lamport.azurewebsites.net/pubs/pubs.html),” *lamport.azurewebsites.net*, December 16, 2014.
-    <code>allla-mport-spubso-ntheweb</code>.
+    This page can be found by searching the web for the 23-character string obtained by removing the hyphens from the string `allla-mport-spubso-ntheweb`.

 1. John Rushby:
       “[Bus Architectures for   Safety-Critical Embedded Systems](http://www.csl.sri.com/papers/emsoft01/emsoft01.pdf),” at *1st International Workshop on Embedded Software*